-Overall, the capture rates by income level are considered low, as they range from 0.3% to12.8%.
-The overall capture rate of 1.1% is low and certainly achievable in the Richmond Site PMA, especially considering the high occupancy levels maintained at the competitive LIHTC projects and the fact that the subject project will offer some of the lowest LIHTC rents targeting similar income levels within the market.
+Overall, the capture rates by income level are considered low, as they range from 2.0% to 17.3%.
+The overall capture rate of 10.9% is low and certainly achievable in the Richmond Site PMA, especially considering the high occupancy levels maintained at the competitive LIHTC projects and the fact that the subject project will offer some of the lowest LIHTC three-bedroom rents targeting similar income levels within the market.